themosis/documentation/installation.md

 ```

 This will create a directory called `my-project-name` on your computer and automatically download the latest WordPress version along with the latest Themosis framework version and its dependencies.

+### The public directory

+The Themosis framework is not configured to be hosted like a classic WordPress project.
+Compared to a classic WordPress installation, a Themosis project root is not the web server public directory.

+When configuring your web server, make sure to point the web server to the project **htdocs** directory.

 Laravel Homestead
 -----------------